Police clash with an unruly crowd gathered near the site of UK stabbing attack that killed 3 girls

-LONDON (AP) — Police clashed with an unruly crowd outside a mosque Tuesday in northwest England near where three girls were stabbed to death in a dance class as a people, some in masks, hurled bottles and stones at police.
+LONDON (AP) — Police clashed with an unruly crowd of far-right protesters outside a mosque Tuesday in northwest England near where three girls were fatally stabbed in a dance class as demonstrators, some in masks, hurled bottles and stones at officers and set a police van ablaze, Merseyside police said.

+Police said the crowd was believed to be supporters of the English Defence League, a far-right group, and the unrest was inspired by speculation about the teenage suspect arrested in the stabbing that injured 10 other people, including seven who were in critical condition.

+“There has been much speculation and hypothesis around the status of a 17-year-old male who is currently in police custody and some individuals are using this to bring violence and disorder to our streets,” Merseyside Assistant Chief Constable Alex Goss said.
+“We have already said that the person arrested was born in the U.K. and speculation helps nobody at this time."

-The violence erupted shortly after a peaceful vigil was attended by hundreds in the center of Southport to mourn the victims of the stabbings.
+Shortly after a peaceful vigil was attended by hundreds in the center of Southport to mourn the stabbing victims, the crowd that had also grown to hundreds near the mosque became unruly.

-Officers in riot gear policed the area amid chants of “No surrender!” and “English till I die!”
-Firecrackers exploded, sirens wailed and helicopter hovered overhead amid the chaos.
+Officers in riot gear and shields were pelted with objects amid chants of “No surrender!” and “English till I die!”
+Firecrackers exploded, sirens wailed and a helicopter hovering overhead added to the chaos.

-Three young girls killed in a stabbing rampage at a dance class on the first day of summer vacation were mourned Tuesday as hundreds held a vigil in northwest England to support their families and 10 wounded survivors.

-A day earlier, the girls had taken part in a Taylor Swift-themed dance and yoga workshop when a person armed with a knife entered the studio and began a vicious attack, police said.
+A day earlier, a short distance from the turmoil, the girls had taken part in a Taylor Swift-themed dance and yoga workshop on the first week of summer vacation when a teen armed with a knife entered the studio and began a vicious attack, police said.

 “It’s difficult to comprehend or put into words the horror of what happened,” Home Secretary Yvette Cooper said while briefing members of Parliament.
 “What should have been a joyful start to the summer turned into an unspeakable tragedy.”